Sonnie Ayere

-Sonnie Ayere is a Nigerian investment banker and the Chief Executive Officer of DLM Capital Group (formerly Dunn Loren Merrifield).
-He has served as President of the Association of Issuing Houses of Nigeria (AIHN) and as President of the Finance Houses Association of Nigeria (FHAN).
-In 2020, he was awarded the Investment Banking CEO of the Decade by Banks and other Financial Institutions (BAFI) Awards and the ECOWAS Icon of Societal Development by The West Africa Youth Council for his humanitarian work.
+Sonnie Ayere is a Nigerian investment banker and the chief executive officer of DLM Capital Group (formerly Dunn Loren Merrifield).
+He has served as [resident of the Association of Issuing Houses of Nigeria (AIHN) and as president of the Finance Houses Association of Nigeria (FHAN).
+In 2020, he was given the Investment Banking CEO of the Decade by the Banks and other Financial Institutions (BAFI) Awards and the ECOWAS Icon of Societal Development by the West Africa Youth Council for his humanitarian work.

 Early life

 Born in 1966 at St Mary’s Hospital Paddington, London, he attended St Catherine Model School and Government College, Lagos.
-He proceeded to attend the University of Dundee, Scotland where he studied financial economics, Scotland and studied corporate finance at the London Business School.
+He proceeded to attend the University of Dundee, Scotland where he studied financial economics.
+He studied corporate finance at the London Business School.
 He also received an MBA from Bayes Business School, City, University of London.

 Career

 Ayere began his career at HSBC in 1992 before joining NatWest Bank in 1993.
 He later worked at Sumitomo Mitsui Bank London and BMO Nesbitt Burns in London in structured finance roles.

 In 2001, he joined the International Finance Corporation, a member of the World Bank Group, focusing on structured finance for Africa.

 Ayere joined United Bank for Africa led by Tony Elumelu in 2005 as Managing Director of UBA Global Markets (later renamed United Capital Plc).
 In 2009, he founded Dunn Loren Merrifield, now known as DLM Capital, which has expanded to include seven subsidiaries regulated by Nigerian financial authorities such as the Securities and Exchange Commission and the Central Bank of Nigeria.
-DLM Capital has gone on win several awards under his leadership.
+DLM Capital has won several awards under his leadership.

-He was inducted into The Chartered Institute of Public Resources Management and Politics (CIPRMP) 2020 Fellowship Hall of Fame.
+He was inducted into the Chartered Institute of Public Resources Management and Politics (CIPRMP) 2020 Fellowship Hall of Fame.